-The Voice Crowns a Winner!
-The Champion of Season 14 Finale Is ...
+Brynn Cartelli, 15, Wins The Voice, Becomes Youngest Winner in Series History

 Congratulations are in order for Brynn Cartelli!

 The fan-favorite contestant of season 14 — known for her mature sound and style — was crowned the winner of The Voice on Tuesday.
-The 15-year-old officially becomes the youngest finalist to win in series history as previous teen winners were Danielle Bradbery (season 4) and Sawyer Christopher Fredericks (season 8), both 16.
+The 15-year-old officially becomes the youngest finalist to win in series history as previous teen winners were Danielle Bradbery (season 4) and Sawyer Fredericks (season 8), both 16.

 Cartelli’s win marks the very first victory for first-time coach Kelly Clarkson.